 java -jar ModularityOptimizer.jar network.txt communities.txt 1 1.0 3 10 10 0 0This will cause the Modularity Optimizer to read a network from the network.txt input file, to carry out standard modularity-based community detection (i.e., standard modularity function with resolution parameter equal to 1.0) by performing 10 runs of 10 iterations of the SLM algorithm, and to write the resulting community structure to the communities.txt output file.
 The random number generator will be initialized with a seed of 0, and no output will be printed to the console.

-The Java source code of the Modularity Optimizer is available here (last updated: August 31, 2015).
-Feel free to use this source code for your own purposes.
+The Java source code of the Modularity Optimizer is available here (last updated: August 6, 2019).
+The code is made available under the MIT License.
 If you have any questions regarding the source code, please contact Ludo Waltman.

 - Blondel, V.D., Guillaume, J.-L., Lambiotte, R., & Lefebvre, E. (2008).
 Fast unfolding of communities in large networks.
 Journal of Statistical Mechanics: Theory and Experiment, 10, P10008. (paper)